Another look at the control properties of the Korteweg-de Vries equation: Introduction

 \textbf{Theorem D.} \textit{Let $T>0$ and let $u_0, u_T \in L^2(0,+\infty)$.
 Then there exists a function $u \in L_{l o c}^2([0, T] \times[0,+\infty))$ fulfilling }

-Note that, in the context of the unbounded domain, the control theory for the KdV equation still needs to be developed if compared with the theory in bounded domains (see below the discussion in this case).
+It is important to point out that Theorems B, C, and D are related only to the linear equation.
+In this context, the control theory for the linear and nonlinear KdV equation still needs to be developed if compared with the theory in bounded domains.
 So, given these previous results, the study of exact controllability for systems \eqref{h1} and \eqref{h2} in the half-line framework becomes an interesting problem.
 Specifically, the following question arises: